 Zika and Other Emerging Viruses: Aiming at the Right Target

-Kai Dallmeier and Johan Neyts, Cell Host & Microbe 20, October 12, 2016
+Kai Dallmeier et al. - Cell Host & Microbe 20, October 2016

-Kai Dallmeier and Johan Neyts from the Rega Institute for Medical Research, Department of Microbiology & Immunology, University of Leuven Leuven, Belgium look at the in vitro screens conducted by Barrows et al. (2016) and Xu et al. (2016) with the goal of identifying FDA-licensed drugs and drug-like small molecules that could potentially be repurposed to prevent and treat ZIKV infections.
+The authors look at the in vitro screens conducted by Barrows et al. (2016) and Xu et al. (2016) with the goal of identifying FDA-licensed drugs and drug-like small molecules that could potentially be repurposed to prevent and treat ZIKV infections.